Everything you need to know about buying a home in Canada to get you from initial research, to mortgage approval, to an accepted offer.

 Make sure that when you cancel or update your contracts that you record the date, time and name of the person you talked to.
 It can happen that something gets inputted into a system wrong and you want to be able to prove that it was not your fault and that you did everything right.
 A forgotten or improperly canceled contract could show up as a negative on your credit report, not to mention be a pain to correct.

 These days, many provinces allow you to purchase natural gas and power from independent "energy retailers" and it can be confusing.
 First you need to figure out which pipeline or electrical company services the area (ask the town or city office), then what are the energy supply options.
 My general advice is to ask for the "default / regulated supply option."
-Here is a blog on the topic.

 Moving Checklist